craftcms/commerce/docs/transaction-model.md

 ### order

-The [Order Model](order-model.md) this transaction belongs to.
+The [Order model](order-model.md) this transaction belongs to.

 ### orderId

-The order ID of the [Order Model](order-model.md) this transaction belongs to.
+The order ID of the [Order model](order-model.md) this transaction belongs to.

 ### paymentMethodId

-The ID of the payment method used for communicating with the 3rd party gateway.
+The ID of the payment method used for communicating with the third party gateway.